 When permitted joint UN and HN EOD operations can benefit from local eyes and ears that will see and hear things that remain obscured to multi-national forces.
 Such ventures also encourage greater local empathy with the Mission objectives and will assist with influence by building human security and fostering HN capacity and legitimacy; however, sensitivity to local population views and perceptions of HNSF must be considered when undertaking such joint operations.
-At a lower level the use of HN security personnel to act as interpreters during EOD operations can be beneficial provided the interpreter is trusted by local UN commanders.
+At a lower level, the use of HN security personnel to act as interpreters during EOD operations can be beneficial provided the interpreter is trusted by local UN commanders.
 These tasks involve developing or enhancing local skills and capabilities using the UN EOD unit's own expertise and equipment.
 When a UN EOD unit conducts capacity building and training activities for local residents or HN security personnel, it is important to keep in mind that the demining or other EOD skills taught should be appropriate to local needs, and eventually self-sustainable without the UN's presence.
 Respect for the local culture and a partnering attitude will reap great rewards for all involved.
 Capacity building works together with stabilisation support.
 For example, local nationals can be trained in some of the skills necessary for them to participate, in a meaningful way, in the recovery of land that has been contaminated with ERW or mines.
 This can then be used for beneficial economic purposes.
 Capacity building and training requires UN EOD unit commanders and staff who can conduct liaison, coordination and integration with the mission's various civilian elements, Civil-Military Cooperation (CIMIC) focal point, UN funds, programs and agencies, international organizations, NGOs, the HN's civilian security forces and local organizations.
-Further information and guidance on the use of interpreters in UN missions is provided in Annex G of UNIBAM Vol II.

-31 Often referred to as Weapons & Ammunition Management (WAM) & Physical Stockpile Security Management (PSSM)
+30 Often referred to as Weapons & Ammunition Management (WAM) & Physical Stockpile Security Management (PSSM)